iterative/dvc.org/public/static/docs/command-reference/run.md

 - `-o`, `--outs` - specify a file or directory that is the result of running the `command`.
 Multiple outputs can be specified: `-o model.pkl -o output.log`.
   DVC builds a dependency graph (pipeline) to connect different stages with each other based on this list of outputs and dependencies (see `-d`).
-DVC takes all output files and directories under its control and puts them into the cache (this is similar to what's happening when you use `dvc add`).
+DVC tracks all output files and directories and puts them into the cache (this is similar to what's happening when you use `dvc add`).

-- `-O`, `--outs-no-cache` - the same as `-o` except outputs are not put automatically under DVC control.
+- `-O`, `--outs-no-cache` - the same as `-o` except that outputs are not tracked by DVC.
 It means that they are not cached, and it's up to a user to save and version control them.
 This is useful if the outputs are small enough to be put into Git control, or if these files are not of future interest.

 - `-m`, `--metrics` - specify a metric type of output.
 This option behaves like `-o` but also adds `metric: true` in the output record of the resulting stage